 I think it would be most helpful to distill my thinking on whether or not WordPress is secure into a FAQ format regarding the subject.

+The good news is that WordPress actually does much of this job automatically.
+If you have the default configuration, then when the core team releases a minor version of WordPress, it will upgrade to that new minor version automatically.
+Security fixes are released as minor versions.
+So when a security fix is released, unless you’ve specifically configured your site to not update automatically, your site will update to the newest security fix and you will be protected from an emerging vulnerability.
 To be clear, WordPress versions come with three numbers separated by dots.
 The current version is 4.9.4.
 The number to the far right is the minor version.
 So when that changes, your site will be automatically updated.
 When 4.9.5 is released, your site will automatically update.
 When 5.0.0 is released, it will not.

 You will also need to keep your plugins up to date.
 This does not happen automatically, except in rare cases where the plugin author provides that functionality.
 Wordfence security plugin updates automatically when we release a new version.
 Most plugins don’t.
 But again, we have some great news.
 In cases where there is a severe plugin vulnerability, the WordPress security team have the ability to force plugin security updates, and have done so in the past.
 They have never automatically updated a theme, but they have the ability to do that, too.